toeverything/blocksuite/packages/docs/crdt-native-data-flow.md

 - Per-user selection state and more user metadata.
 - Local state that are not synchronized with other users.

-These states may not be recorded in history, but their
+These states can also be properly modeled in BlockSuite.
+Though they are not modeled using CRDT underlying the block tree, they still share the same data-driven event flow.
 A more comprehensive real-world data flow works in this manner:

 ![block-std-data-flow](./images/block-std-data-flow.png)